jbengs/webscraper/README.md

 This application is built to monitor the marketplace of [Klocksnack.se](https://klocksnack.se/forums/handla-s%C3%A4ljes-bytes.11/), a swedish watch forum.

-The user specifies search criterieas throug the command line.
+The user specifies search criterieas through the command line.
 When the app discovers a new posting, it will send an email to the subscriber.
-The email contains a brief outline of the discovery, enought for the user to judge if its a true or false positive.
+The email contains a brief outline of the discovery, enough for the user to judge if its a true or false positive.
 A link to the full psoting is included, so that the user can get full information with just one click.
+The app remebers any previous findings and will not send a new notification when a posting is bumped up.

 Functionallity to scrape the german forum [Uhrform.de](https://uhrforum.de/forums/angebote.11/) and the american forum [omegaforums.net](https://omegaforums.net/forums/private-watch-sales/) has been added.